ASLA

 Assault Charges

 Assault Charges In Washington State, assault is defined by the courts as any unwanted physical harm.
-To meet the definition of harm, the physical contact does not need to cause an injury or leave a mark.
-The unwanted contact only needs to be considered offensive by a "reasonable" person.
+To meet the definition of harm, contact does not need to cause an injury or leave a mark.
+The contact only needs to be considered offensive by a "reasonable" person.

-This vague definition of assault results in numerous Assault in the 4th Degree arrests that might not appear to be serious.
-However, without an effective criminal defense strategy, these accusations can result in life changing consequences.
+This vague definition of assault results in numerous arrests for Assault in the 4th Degree, which is a gross misdemeanor.
+Without an effective criminal defense strategy, these accusations can result in jail time and other life changing consequences.

 Assault Crime DefensesCan I Claim Self-Defense if I was Threatened?